 2. Possess an active unencumbered license to practice as a Registered Nurse in the United States.
-Admission with conditions may be granted to an applicant to enroll in NURS 311 and NURS 320 in the semester immediately following graduation from a diploma or an associate degree nursing program.
+Admission with conditions may be granted to an applicant to enroll in NURS 311 and NURS 320 in the semester immediately following graduation from a diploma or associate degree program.
 Full admission is contingent upon obtaining an active license prior to the completion of NURS 311 and NURS 320.

 3. Have a valid RN license in the state in which you will be completing assignments.